windwp/nvim-ts-autotag/README.md

 ## Setup
-Neovim 0.5 with and nvim-treesitter to work
+Neovim 0.5 and nvim-treesitter to work

 User treesitter setup
 ```lua